ourcodingclub/ourcodingclub.github.io/_posts/2016-12-11-maps_tutorial.md

 library(rworldmap)  # getMap()
 ```

 In previous versions of this workshop, we used the <a href="https://github.com/dkahle/ggmap" target="_blank">`ggmap` package</a> for grabbing background map tiles from Google Maps and other sources, but this package has become difficult to use, especially since Google now requires a non-free API key to download their map tiles.
-There are lots of other resources online for ggmap and I'd recommend having a look if you have specific need for Google Maps basemaps.
+There are lots of other resources online for ggmap and I'd still recommend having a look if you have specific need for Google Maps basemaps.
+For now however, we will focus on other R packages.

 <a name="map_data"></a>